-10 of 10 Out of Hospital Births
+10 of 10 Out of Hospital Births (only for PEP and State process transfers)

-- The student must complete the entire NARM Skills Form while enrolled in NCM's ASM program. - All clinicals must meet NCM and NARM requirements. - Student must be enrolled with NCM for a minimum of 1 year. - The date of the first clinical to the date of the last recorded academic or clinical experience must be at least 2 years and no more than 10 years. - Further clinical requirements may be necessary in order to ensure the student meets current NCM and NARM clinical requirements. - Ten out of hospital births must occur within 3 years of taking the NARM Exam.
+- The student must complete the entire NARM Skills Form while enrolled in NCM's ASM program. - All clinicals must meet NCM and NARM requirements. - Student must be enrolled with NCM for a minimum of 1 year. - The date of the first clinical to the date of the last recorded academic or clinical experience must be at least 2 years and no more than 10 years. - Further clinical requirements may be necessary in order to ensure the student meets current NCM and NARM clinical requirements. - Ten hospital births must occur within 3 years of taking the NARM Exam.